 His Smile, His Family, and 27 Years of Service

 In the first Gulf War, he helped save the animals at the Kuwaiti Zoo that were left to starve by giving them food and medical attention.
 This is also where he contracted Gulf War Syndrome.
-An ammo dump that he was ordered to guard blew up and he was showered with radio active material.
-He was also subjected to many other things that made him and his men sick.
-Craig is the fourth man out of that unit to die early.
+An ammo dump that he was ordered to blow up had biological and chemical warfare that rained on him and his men.
+He was also subjected to many other things that made him sick.
+Craig is the fifth man out of that unit to die early.
 Many of the others are still sick with various ailments.
 But Craig was never one to complain.
 Throughout the 90's and 00's, Craig was a hard worker, a mentor, and a soldier.
 He was very proud to call himself a Green Beret.
 And he was the essence of what every soldier should be.
 I was proud to call myself his wife.
 No better man have I ever met.